sigasi/sigasi_insights/content/manual/rules/boolean-test.md

 ---
-title: Testing equality of booleans to true or false
+title: Testing Equality of Booleans to true or false
 ---

 When using booleans, it is unnecessary to test whether they're equal to `true` (rule 185) or `false` (rule 186).
 Simply testing the boolean results in cleaner code.